top of page

 RAYLAN'S WIVES AND FIGHTS OVER HIS ESTATE

-Let’s digress from the main thread of our historical investigation for a time and return to Nicolai de Raylan’s life story, one of the most intriguing aspects of which are his relationships with his wives.
-After Nicolai’s death, both asserted, “My husband was a man, there is no doubt whatsoever about that.”
-But can we believe in the sincerity of their claims?
+Taking a brief detour from the main line of historical investigation, let's return to the life story of Nicolai de Raylan, one of the most intriguing aspects of which is his relationships with his wives.
+After Nicolai's death, both declared, "My husband was a man, there is no doubt about it."
+But can we believe the sincerity of their claims?
 Is it possible to live with a spouse for several years without suspecting that he is biologically a woman?
-And if the wives knew Raylan’s chief secret, why did they keep it concealed?
-In this chapter, we will try to find answers to these questions using newspaper articles from that time, court documents from Nicolai de Raylan’s divorce from his first spouse, Eugenia, and the inheritance claim case filed by his second spouse, Anna.
+And if the wives knew Raylan’s main secret, why did they keep it a secret?
+In this chapter, we will attempt to find answers to these questions using newspaper articles from that time, materials from the divorce case with his first wife, Eugenia, and the case regarding the inheritance claims of Nicolai de Raylan, initiated by his second wife, Anna.

-Eugenia was born in Warsaw in 1868, arrived in the United States in 1893, and lived in New York and Chicago[1].
-Nicolai’s friend Charles Tanner told correspondents, “…once, Raylan was accompanying the Russian Consul to New York, and he brought a Polish woman back with him.
-He lived with her for some period of time and spent a lot of money on her”[2].
-Eugenia herself stated at the divorce proceedings that they were officially wed on December 21, 1898, and that Raylan left her on November 1, 1902.
+Eugenia was born in Warsaw in 1868 and arrived in the United States in 1893, where she lived in New York and Chicago.[1]
+Nicolai's friend, Charles Tanner, told reporters, "...once Raylan accompanied the Russian consul to New York, he brought back a Polish woman.
+He lived with her for some time and spent a lot of money on her."[2]
+During the divorce proceedings, Eugenia stated that they officially married on December 21, 1898, and Raylan left her on November 1, 1902.

-Seamstress Lucy Kwitschoff, who gave a lengthy interview two weeks after Raylan’s death, helped lift the veil of secrecy over Nicolai and Eugenia’s life together.
-For eight years, she had been married to a member of a rich Russian family, but the marriage did not work out.
-At the beginning of 1902, Lucy left her husband and placed an ad in the newspaper, offering her services as a seamstress.
-The Raylans responded and hired her as a fashion seamstress[2].
-From that time on, Lucy lived in their home for several months and witnessed the odd relationship between the spouses.
+The veil of secrecy surrounding Nikolai and Eugenia’s life together was lifted by a seamstress named Lucy Kwitschoff, who gave an extensive interview two weeks after Raylan’s death.
+She had been married to a member of a wealthy Russian family for eight years, but the marriage did not work out.
+In early 1902, Lucy left her husband and placed an advertisement in the newspaper offering her services as a seamstress.
+The Raylans responded and hired her for fashionable tailoring[1].
+From then on, Lucy lived in their house for several months, becoming a witness to the peculiar relationship between the spouses.

-The revelations given below, with minor redactions, were published in the newspaper New York World on December 21, 1906 under the heading, “Wife Beat de Raylan.”
+The revelations of Lucy Kwitschoff given below, with minor redactions, were published in the newspaper New York World on December 21, 1906, under the heading, “Wife Beat de Raylan.”

 "When I read several days ago," said Mrs. Kwitschoff, yesterday, "of the death at Phoenix, Ariz., of Nicholas de Raylan, the strange circumstance of my close relationship with the De Raylans during my year's stay in their home came over me with a vividness that for a time unnerved me.
 Be he man or woman, there never was a person whom I respected and admired more than Nicholas de Raylan.
 Now that the discosure has been made, it seems queer to me that I did not myself fathom the mystery of his sex.
 But if this individual could completely fool the women he had married as to his true position in society, it was not at all strange that I myself was deceived.